fletcher/MultiMarkdown-Gallery/README.md

 (using `mmd2pdf.pl`), RTF (using the `multimarkdown2RTF.pl` script), and RTFD (using TextEdit to convert the XHTML document to RTF with images).

+## Sample-Letter ##

+This is a demonstration of what can be done using MMD and XeLaTeX.
+The same source document can be used to generate the letter and the envelope PDF files.